GSA Management Assurances

-The Federal Financial Management Improvement Act of 1996 (FFMIA) and OMB Circular A-123 Appendix D require agencies to implement and maintain financial management systems that are substantially in compliance with Federal financial management systems requirements, Federal accounting standards promulgated by the Federal Accounting Standards Advisory Board, and the U.S. Standard General Ledger (USSGL) at the transaction level.
-GSA assessed its degree of substantial compliance by utilizing the FFMIA Risk Model.
-GSA financial management systems were found to substantially comply with FFMIA as of September 2016.
+GSA has assessed that it is in compliance with Federal financial management standards, as required by the Federal Financial Management Improvement Act of 1996 and OMB Circular A-123 Appendix D. GSA is confident that all systems substantially comply with the Federal accounting standards promulgated by the Federal Accounting Standards Advisory Board, and with the U.S. Standard General Ledger at the transaction level as of September 30, 2020.

 Emily W. Murphy